Léo Jardim: Club career

 On 13 July 2019, Jardim joined Ligue 1 club Lille on a five-year contract.
 Jardim made his club debut on 2 October 2019 in Lille's 2–1 home defeat to Chelsea in the UEFA Champions League group stage.
 He made a further three appearances for Lille that season, all coming in the Coupe de la Ligue where the club was eliminated by Lyon on penalties in the semi-finals.

-On 1 September 2020, Jardim joined Portuguese side Boavista on loan for the 2020–21 season.
+On 1 September 2020, Jardim joined Primeira Liga side Boavista on loan for the 2020–21 season.

-Following Mike Maignan's exit to Milan in July 2021, Jardim was elevated to Lille's first choice goalkeeper.
+Following Mike Maignan's exit to A.C.
+Milan in July 2021, Jardim was elevated to Lille's first choice goalkeeper.
 On 1 August 2021, Jardim kept a clean sheet for Lille in their 1–0 victory over Paris Saint-Germain in the Trophée des Champions.
-He made his Ligue 1 debut for the club in a 3–3 draw with Metz on 8 August.
+He made his Ligue 1 debut for the club in a 3–3 draw with Metz on 8 August, followed by a 4–0 defeat against Nice.
+Such negative results left Léo on the bench for 21 matches.
+The Brazilian only played again, in the League, against Montpellier, in his team's 1–0 victory.
+This would be the first of seven consecutive clean sheets that the Brazilian would make in that League season.
+Finishing the season as first choice goalkeeper, Léo helped his team gain 10th place in the table.

+At the end of the season, Léo Jardim, in 20 games, conceded 24 goals and had 9 clean sheets.

+International career

+On 11 March 2024, Jardim was called up for the Brazil national football team for the first time for the March friendlies against England and Spain as a replacement for Ederson, who was struck out on injury.

+Personal life

+Born in Brazil, Léo Jardim holds both Brazilian and Italian nationality.

+Jardim has been married since 2017 to Carol Picolli.
+The couple has a son and a daughter.